 All events must comply with the Americans with Disabilities Act (ADA) standards.
 The Greenway is ADA-accessible.
+Curb cuts and ADA-accessible walkways must be maintained unless an area is closed.

 Alcohol

 Unless expressly permitted by the Conservancy (and subject to City approvals), the consumption of alcohol is prohibited.
 Alcohol has been permitted for Conservancy fundraisers and for a limited number of public events.